Was there a time in your life when you underwent a financial fiasco that you’d rather keep to yourself?

 The question is – can you escape the ghosts from your past by not disclosing information about your credit history?
 Will it affect your career as well as my chances of getting a new job?

-Can we add credit score to the list of pre-employment and employee criteria?
+Can we add a credit score to the list of pre-employment and employee criteria?

-No. Generally, credit bureaus aren’t allowed to disclose your credit score with an employer as subjected to a state law.
+No. Generally, credit bureaus aren’t allowed to disclose your credit score with an employer as subject to State Laws.

 However, they may seek your assistance to see your credit report which you may tend to cooperate if part of a pre-employment requirement.